 Time for our first brewery stop – Dageraad Brewing

 In just a few minutes we’ve departed Vancouver and are travelling through the next town, Burnaby.
-Burnaby isn’t on an Ale Trail yet, however, there is one brewery here that’s definitely worth a stop at, Dageraad Brewing.
+On the North of Fraser Ale Trail, Burnaby is host to three breweries.
+We decided top make a quick stop at one: Dageraad Brewing.
 Hop off the train at Production Way station and it’s an easy six-minute walk to the brewery.
 Here you’ll find a wide selection of multi-award-winning Belgian-style beers and special one-off collaboration beers.
-I had the Eepa Rustique, a Brett IPA brewed in collaboration with Brasserie Dunham from Quebec, and it was superb.
+I had the Irresolution IPA, an annual offering brewed using the brewery’s leftover hops, making it unique each year.
+It was superb.
 Note: Dageraad doesn’t often make IPAs and that’s why I had to taste this one.
 Dageraad is known for its stellar array of Brunes, Blondes, Farmhouse Ales, Saisons, Singles and more.
 Here’s a full list.

 Holiday Lights at Lafarge

-Back on the train and on our way to view the Lights at Lafarge, a one-kilometre loop around a lake in the city of Coquitlam, and also the last stop on this train line.
-This year’s event features hundreds of thousands of lights wrapping their way around the lake in multiple themed zones and it’s free!
-There’s also a concession on-site throughout the season for visitors to warm-up with hot chocolate and treats.
+Back on the train and on our way to view the Lights at Lafarge, a 1.2-kilometre loop around a lake in the city of Coquitlam, and also the last stop on this train line.
+This year’s event features over one hundred thousand lights wrapping their way around the lake in multiple themed zones and it’s free!
+There are also two food truck zones on-site throughout the season for visitors to warm up with hot chocolate and treats.

-Time to hop back on the train at Lafarge.
-The Port Moody Ale Trail is conveniently located only a few minutes down the line and next to the Moody Centre SkyTrain station.
+Time to hop back on the train at Coquitlam Centre.
+The Port Moody Ale Trail is conveniently located only a few minutes down the line heading back towards Vancouver, and next to the Moody Centre SkyTrain station.
 The walk is just a quick loop around an overpass and in about nine minutes you’re there.
-The Port Moody Ale trail features four very different breweries all in a row, known as Brewers Row.
-From East to West you’ll find Twin Sails Brewing, Yellow Dog Brewing, Parkside Brewery, The Bakery Brewing and Moody Ales.
+The Port Moody Ale trail features six very different breweries all in a row, known as Brewers Row.
+From East to West you’ll find Twin Sails Brewing, Yellow Dog Brewing, Rewind Beer Co, Parkside Brewery, Brave Brewing Co and Moody Ales.

 Twin Sails Brewing